 A few days later, when I went to the site and tried to send a response to one of my suitors, I found that my message wouldn't go through.
 Something was terribly wrong.
 After a lot of frantic clicking, I figured it out.
 My account had been frozen, and I knew Larry was to blame.

 I remembered his last ominous e-mail to me: "You're not supposed to lie on your profile."
-Watch Out!
-Online Dating Red Flags
+Ladies, You Need To Watch Out For These Online Dating Red Flags

 OMG, I thought.
 So that was it.
 Because of that one lie, because of one rebuffed suitor, my hopes of ever finding a man were dashed.
 I would never love again.